 Two further simple test scripts check some other parts.
 For instance, first we need to make sure that the command line entry point to TYPO3 is executable, other file permissions are ok, and we also check that no change is pushed that integrates a git submodule.
 This actually happened by accident a short while ago and raised quite some issues during deployment.
 So we now have a happy little test script in place preventing this from happening again.

 The TYPO3 backend CSS is created from Sass files.
 We recently added a bamboo job to verify all Sass files are syntactically correct.

 The TYPO3 core testing infrastructure not only checks the usual testing areas but is also flexible enough to integrate tests for whatever tasks that arise.
 We’ve established various scripts to verify that mistakes made in the past will not be repeated and we’ll continue doing so, if and when necessary.
 This ensures that overall system integrity is given at any point in time.

 The TYPO3 core team has had to jump through quite a few loops to achieve all of this.
-In our next blog post, we’ll be taking a look at how this was created over time and where it helped us to improve the overall architecture of the system.
+In our next blog post (number six of altogether eight!), we’ll be taking a look at how this was created over time and where it helped us to improve the overall architecture of the system.

 In the meantime, you can also find answers to other frequently asked technical questions, instructional clips and all sorts of helpful videos on our TYPO3 YouTube channel.
 Come along and join us there.
 If you find this useful, please share the link on your network.